asm0dey/de-ds/index.md

 _paginate: false
 _footer: ""
 -->
-# A Data Ninja Rockstar
+# Avoid Hiring Data Ninja Rockstars
-# Is Not Enough
+## How to build effective data teams

-Jodie Burchell
+Dr. Jodie Burchell
 Pasha Finkelshteyn

 <!--
-Hi everyone, we're happy to be presenting today at Big Data London!
+Hi everyone, I'm happy to be presenting today at Big Data London!

-Pasha introduction:
-Jodie introduction:
-I'm Dr. Jodie Burchell.
-I completed a PhD in psychology and a postdoc in biostatistics before moving into a career in data science.
+I'm Jodie Burchell, the data science developer advocate at JetBrains.
+I completed a PhD in psychology and a postdoc in biostatistics before moving into my current career in data science.

-Between the two of us, we have over a decade's experience working in data teams, and we'd like to use this talk to clear up some misconceptions we've seen about what it takes to make a successful data team, including the different responsibilities and skills that need to be covered, and who is best able to check these off.
+I prepared this talk with my colleague, Pasha Finkelshteyn, who is the Big Data developer advocate at JetBrains.
+Unfortunately he could not be here today, but this presentation is based on our collective decade plus of experience of working in data teams.
+I'd like to use this talk to clear up some misconceptions we've seen about what it takes to make a successful data team, including the different responsibilities and skills that need to be covered, and who is best able to check these off.
 -->

 ---